 This is a one-dish meal that's hand over fist delicious because it's packed with warm, soothing comfort foods.
-Roast these gems over a wood fire just like they did in old Mexico.
-Traeger fired Chile Rellenos are a healthy way to get your Mexican food fix.
+Traeger-fired Chile Rellenos are a lighter way to get your Mexican food fix.

 Put the tomatoes, garlic, onion, and jalapeno in a shallow baking dish and place on the grill grate before starting your Traeger.
 (This will expose the vegetables to more wood smoke.)

-When ready to cook, start the Traeger grill on Smoke with the lid open until the fire is established (4 to 5 minutes).
-Set the temperature to 450F and preheat, lid closed, for 10 to 15 minutes.
+When ready to cook, start the Traeger grill, set the temperature to 450F and preheat, lid closed, for 10 to 15 minutes.